percona/pmm-doc/docs/details/index.md

 # Details

-- [Architecture](architecture.md): high-level architecture and main components.
+- [Architecture](architecture.md): High-level architecture and main components.

 - [User interface components](interface.md): Descriptions of the main menus and icons.

+- [Advisors](advisors/index.md): Database and security advisors.

 - [Dashboards reference](dashboards/index.md): A complete list of dashboards by category, with screenshots.